jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to automatically run tests
 ********************************************************************************************

-how to make a Virtual Environment
+how to make a virtual environment
 ############################################################################################

 * I make a `virtual environment`_ with the venv_ :ref:`module<ModuleNotFoundError>` from the `python standard library`_